LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/repositories-and-commits.rst

 .. index:: ! git commit

-``git commit`` actually commits the files that were added to the repository.
+``git commit`` actually commits the files that were added to the repository on your computer.
 By adding ``-m "notes added to project"``, a comment was added to the commit.
 This is helpful for looking through the log and seeing detailed comments of the changes made in each commit.